iqiyi/dpvs/doc/tutorial.md

 nginx 192.168.88.15
 ```

-Check tcpdump output then, it shows that ICMP host ping packets, and the whoe HTTP flow are captured by `tcpdump` working on interface `dpdk0.kni`.
-Notes that both inbound and outbound packets are captured.
+Check tcpdump output then, it shows that ICMP host ping packets, and the whole HTTP flow are captured by `tcpdump` working on interface `dpdk0.kni`.
+Note that both inbound and outbound packets are captured.

 ```bash
 $ tcpdump -i dpdk0.kni -nn ip and net 192.168.88